cbworden/shake-doc/shakemap_applications.rst

 information sheet intended to supplement the Media Maps was provided to allow easier delivery of basic earthquake information.
 These formats have naturally evolved to GIS, KML, and now interactive (zoomable) maps that allow customization of the basemap layers and other content.
+Such interactive maps are in favor in newsrooms and educational visualizations.

 However, some of the static maps have made for the most widespread distribution.
 A very widely used graphic (:num:`Figure #northridge-nisqually`), for example,